luhuiwang/nosql/README.md

 # a.
 subscribe chatroom
 publish chatroom "Is there anybody?" publish chatroom "Nobody?
-Okay, Maybe I should try another."
+Okay, maybe I should try another."

 # b.
 subscribe chatroom